Elering/estfeed-datahub-docs/eng/35-error_codes.md

 - `opp.error.business.technical-user-number-exceeds-maximum`: 'Number of the technical users by market participant exceeds the maximum number'
 - `opp.error.business.technical-user-suffix-needs-to-be-unique`: 'Suffix must be unique by market participants'

+Technical errors:

+- `opp.error.technical.failed-to-create-client-in-keycloak`: "Failed to create new client in keycloak.
+For further details please check the logs"

+## /report

+Validation errors:

+- `opp.error.validation.greater-end-month-offset-than-start`: 'endMonthOffset cannot be greater than startMonthOffset'
+- `opp.error.validation.commodity-type-not-supported`: 'Commodity type not supported'
+- `opp.error.validation.report-type-not-supported`: 'Report type not supported'

+Business errors:

+- `opp.error.business.report-header-not-found`: 'Report header not found'

+## /authorization

+Validation errors:

+- `authz.error.validation.max-length.%s`: '%s cannot be longer than %d characters'
+- `authz.error.validation.invalid-enum.%s`: '%s can be %s'
+- `authz.error.validation.unparseable.%s`: 'Field %s can not be parsed for value %s'
+- `authz.error.validation.wrong-order.%s`: '%s cannot be after %s'
+- `authz.error.validation.role-cannot-be-assigned`: 'The selected role cannot be assigned'

+Business errors:

+- `authz.error.business.not-found.authorization`: 'Authorization not found'
+- `authz.error.business.not-found.market-role`: 'Market role not found'
+- `authz.error.business.not-found.role`: 'Role not found'
+- `authz.error.business.not-found.right`: 'Right not found'
+- `authz.error.business.authorization-does-not-exist`: 'Authorization does not exist'
+- `authz.error.business.general.no-change`: 'No change received'
+- `authz.error.business.service-provider-does-not-exist`: 'Service Provider does not exist'
+- `authz.error.business.service-provider-does-not-exist-on-period`: 'Service Provider does not exist on the whole period'
+- `authz.error.business.valid-from-cannot-be-in-past`: 'Authorization of a user cannot start in the past'
+- `authz.error.business.invalid-validity`: 'Invalid validity period'
+- `authz.error.business.user-role-cannot-be-assigned-to-service-provider-role`: 'This user role cannot be assigned to this service provider role'
+- `authz.error.business.user-does-not-exist`: 'The user in this context has not been created yet'
+- `authz.error.business.user-is-not-authorized-with-this-role`: 'User is not authorized with this role'
+- `authz.error.business.market-role-already-exists`: 'Market Participant Role already exists'
+- `authz.error.business.user-already-exist`: 'The user in this context has already been created'

+Technical errors:

+- `authz.error.technical.general.no-response`: 'No valid response from server'

 ## Common codes

 Validation errors:

+- `opp.error.validation.missing`: 'Missing from request: {0}'
+- `opp.error.validation.invalid-pattern`: '{0} for value {1} must match {2}'
+- `opp.error.validation.invalid-email`: '{0} must be a well-formed email address'
+- `opp.error.validation.size`: '{0} with value {1} size must be between {2} and {3}'
+- `opp.error.validation.too-small`: '{0} with value {1} must be greater than or equal to {2}'
+- `opp.error.validation.too-big`: '{0} with value {1} must be less than or equal to {2}'
+- `opp.error.validation.too-many-entries`: '{0} for value {1} must match {2}'
 - `opp.error.validation.missing-field`: 'Missing field {0}'
 - `opp.error.validation.invalid-enum`: '{0} can be {1}'
 - `opp.error.validation.unparseable`: 'Field {0} can not be parsed for value {1}'